Eton fives: A point

-A point operates thus: At the start of the play, the server stands between the buttress and the front wall.
+At the start of the play, the server stands between the buttress and the front wall.
 The receiver, known as a 'cutter', stands in the backcourt, along with the other two players (the cutter's partner stands behind him, with the server's partner in the bottom right corner).
-The server throws the ball high so it bounces off the front and right wall, landing after the step and roughly in the middle of the court (note: different players like the ball to bounce at different points in order to get varying types of spin on their 'cuts').
+The server throws the ball high so it bounces off the front and right wall, landing after the step and roughly in the middle of the court, although some players like to bounce a ball at different points in order to get varying types of spin on their 'cuts'.
 There are no rules about the serve but as a cutter can reject any serve, there is little benefit in a serve which can not be easily hit.
 The cutter will then often play the ball overarm so that it is 'up', usually into the corner, so that the ball hits the right then the front wall and goes straight back at the server.
 The best way to follow up this 'cut' is to follow the ball in and stand on the step, ready for a volley if the server returns it high.
 From here the cutter and the server will try to volley the ball, while the other two players will sweep up anything that they miss.
 This continues until the ball is either hit 'down' or out of the court.

 Competitions

-There are now a huge number of championships and tournaments that take place at various times throughout the fives season.
+There are several championships and tournaments that take place at various times throughout the fives season.

 The Kinnaird Cup is an open tournament for any age.
-Over the years it has become more and more competitive, and is now the most sought after trophy of them all.
+Over the years it has become more and more competitive and is now the most sought after trophy of them all.
 Other tournaments include the Northern Championships and the Eton fives Association (EFA) Trophy, where teams of 6 players (3 pairs) compete against one another in one-set matches.

 The Schools National Championships are the highlight of the season for school players across the country.
-The location of the championships changes every year between Eton and Shrewsbury.
+The location of the championships changes every year between Eton, Shrewsbury and Repton.
 There are championships for every age group, ranging from the Under 10s to the Open (Under 18s).
 Within these championships are the Main Tournament, Plate A and Plate B.